David Carpenter: Taskforce

 Police were caught off guard by their statements as they had believed the killer was much younger.
 During the investigation in Marin County, one witness who claimed to have seen the killer described him as a white male in his late 20s or early 30s with medium-length brown hair.
-Police had linked this individual, dubiously, to the murders and a sketch of this man was distributed throughout northern California.
-Based on Haertle and Fritz's descriptions, a more accurate composite sketch was drawn and published in local newspapers.
+Sheriff Al Howenstein and the Marin County Sheriff's Office had linked this individual, dubiously, to the murders and a sketch of this man was distributed throughout northern California.
+Based on Haertle and Fritz's descriptions, a more accurate composite sketch was drawn by artist Dennis Dederick.

 To help with the investigation, police formed a tip line for anyone with information that would function 18 hours a day.
 Authorities also offered up a $25,000 reward for anyone with critical information about the killer's identity to come forward.
 Park rangers were dispatched throughout Northern California to post up warning signs and to warn hikers to proceed with caution when entering hiking trails alone.

 Surveillance

-Carpenter first came to law enforcement attention following an April 4, 1981 tip by 69-year-old Ben Lomond resident Roberta Patterson, who said that he resembled the sketch of the killer.
+Carpenter first came to law enforcement attention following an April 4 tip by 69-year-old Ben Lomond resident Roberta Patterson, who said that he resembled the sketch of the killer.
 Her story to police was that she had met Carpenter in 1955 while he was working as a purser on a ship sailing to Japan and recounted him exhibiting bizarre behavior around her then 14-year-old daughter.
 She learned his name when he signed it in her autograph book and said she was "not surprised" when he was later mentioned in the newspaper for his 1960 and 1970 assault convictions.
 (Note: Patterson would die in 1984 — before Carpenter's conviction — and her estate was given $2,000 of the original $25,000 reward.
 The rest went to Haertle and other tipsters.)

 Authorities noted that Carpenter bore a resemblance to Haertle's description of the killer, and when it was revealed that he was the last person to have had contact with Heather Scaggs, investigators put him under surveillance and covertly surveyed his home in Glen Park for a week.
 During their surveillance, they noted that Carpenter drove a red Fiat similar to the one Leland Fritz recalled seeing in Santa Cruz.
-A team of seven FBI agents began their own surveillance of Carpenter on May 12, albeit it was mostly uneventful.
+A team of seven FBI agents began their own surveillance of Carpenter on May 12.
 In separate police line-ups, Haertle, Fritz, and several other individuals identified Carpenter with little hesitation.